lundqvistr/manual_medfak_research_data/manual.md

 Research data is stored in different forms and for different purposes.
 Some forms are suited for tasks such as follow-up of individual patients in their daily care.
 Then the use of the file can be simplified by using a "visual layout", colors, bold text or the like.
 The goal is in this case usually to collect and use data for each individual, not to calculate summaries such as means for several individuals.

 Another purpose is research where the goal is to summarize important aspects of the individual records, and where data on individuals usually is not important.
-This latter kind of use most often requires a layout for the data which is different from the fo mer one.
+This latter kind of use most often requires a layout for the data which is different from the former one.
 Here we are concerned with this latter use.

 Further, the data considered is of the kind usually referred to as _quantitative_.
 Considerations for the structure in qualitative data must be found elsewhere.